lightwaver/RPI_USBCopier/README.md

 # RPI_USBCopier
-a raspberry pi script to copy one usb disk to another on plugin
+a raspberry pi script to copy one usb disk to another on plugin of an second stick...